monarch-initiative/mondo-paper/README.md

-# mondo-paper
+# Mondo Paper Work

-Repo to coordinate the work on Mondo papers
+Coordinating work in the Mondo paper.